Your experience abroad

 In some countries, certain vaccinations are required or recommended.
 Your local GP, health insurance company, or the embassy can give you more information.
 Plan ahead when getting vaccinations, because their effects are not always immediate.

-If you’re going to study at a partner university or do an internship abroad, you’ll still have to pay your tuition fees at SRH Heidelberg UAS.
+If you’re going to study at a partner university or do an internship abroad, you’ll still have to pay your tuition fees at SRH University Heidelberg.
 However, you will not be required to pay tuition fees at the partner university.

 The cost of studying abroad depends greatly on your individual needs and the cost of living in the host country.
 There are also highly interesting possibilities in European countries with lower costs of living, which are covered by Erasmus funding.